23rd Virginia Infantry Battalion: Service 1864

 At the beginning of 1864, Echols' Brigade (with Patton listed as commander) continued to be part of the Confederate Department of Western Virginia.
 The brigade operated as a detached unit in West Virginia, including near the community of Beverly.
 In March, Major General John C. Breckinridge was assigned command of the department.
 The territory included Virginia west of the Blue Ridge Mountains and south of Stanton, Virginia, and the southern portion of the new Union state of West Virginia.
 By that time he had only 5,000 scattered troops to defend nearly 18,000 mi2 of mountainous terrain.

-Concerned about the increasing number of Union troops near his territory, he began concentrating Confederate troops during early May.
+Breckinridge became concerned about the increasing number of Union troops near his territory, so he began concentrating Confederate troops during early May.
 Among the troops concentrated near Staunton, Virginia, were Echols' brigade and a second brigade commanded by Brigadier General Gabriel C. Wharton.
 Derrick's Battalion, along with the 26th Virginia Infantry Battalion and 22nd Virginia Infantry Regiment, comprised Echols' brigade.
 The 2,150-man brigade was well armed and equipped as of May 6, and described as "soldierly and imposing".
 Working as a division commanded by Breckinridge, the two brigades moved north to Harrisonburg on May 13.
 Further north in the valley was a Union army commanded by Major General Franz Sigel.